EDINBURGH NORTHWEST KIRK ANNOUNCEMENTS

 CRAMOND COFFEE & CHAT is on every Monday from 10.30 am to 12 noon in the Gathering Space of Cramond Kirk Hall.

-‘THE PLACE TO BE’ COFFEE MORNING is held in Pennywell Kirk Hall every Monday at 10 am with a monthly outing and on Monday, 16 March the outing will be to the Knitted Bible Exhibition at Blackhall St Columba’s Church (see below).
+‘THE PLACE TO BE’ COFFEE MORNING is held in Pennywell Kirk Hall every Monday at 10 am with a monthly outing.
+In addition to the Monday outing, on Tuesday 9 June there’s an outing to Leith Walk bakeries and charity shops followed, from 1.30 pm to 3 pm, with a visit to the Firefighters Museum at Leith.
 Further details are available from Violetta on 07305 848150.
-All are welcome.

-FRESH START Many thanks for all the donations over the past week.
-Please could only easily portable goods be left in the Fresh Start boxes in Cramond Kirk Hall and we’d be very grateful if larger, heavier items e.g. microwaves, ironing boards, televisions etc could be taken direct to the Fresh Start warehouse at 22-24 Ferry Road Drive which is open from Mon – Thurs, 9 am – 4 pm.
+FRESH START Many thanks for all the recent donations.
+Donations can be left in the Fresh Start boxes in Cramond Kirk Hall or taken direct to the Fresh Start warehouse at 22-24 Ferry Road Drive which is open from Mon – Thurs, 9 am – 4 pm.

 * * * * *